bberik/marketplace-gin/README.md

-# Marketplace Platform (Multi-vendor shop) API with Gin (Golang web framework) and JWT authentification.
+# Marketplace Platform (Multi-vendor shop) API with Gin (Golang web framework) and MongoDB.

 To run the app: